One on One with Evan Childs - Alpha Females Don’t Run in Packs

 You claim that you don’t believe in the whole “Instafame” or “famous” title around you, and yet your following has grown exponentially.
 Why don’t you put yourself on the same pedestal that other people do?

 Followers aren’t fame to me.
 I can have a million followers, but that doesn’t make me famous.
 I would rather have 1000 lives impacted than 1,000,000 followers.
 I would rather have five lives impacted than 100,000 followers.
 The only reason I enjoy my following is because I know that when I get 15 new followers, maybe one or two will go through my program.
 To me, it’s not about the money; it’s about impacting the lives of those one or two people.
 They get to talk to me and connect—I see followers as connections rather than people who just want to look at my pictures and think I’m cool.
 When people tell me they’re fans, I just think, “I don’t sing, dance, or act.
 I’m just a person who’s trying to help other people.”
-I would rather people call me a friend than a fan.
+I would rather people call me a friend than a fan of me.

 How do you combat the negativity that comes with the accolades and the huge growth on social media?